 Training, qualifications & experience

 Currently I find myself working more extensively with teenagers.
 From working with young people over a number of years, from both a counselling and educational head of year perspective, it is evident that Covid-19 has also had a significant impact on our young peoples personal resilience and wellbeing.
-As I work with year 10 & 11's daily, I have an insight in to the difficulties they may experience at home and within their school environment.
+As I worked with year 10 & 11's daily, I have an insight in to the difficulties they may experience at home and within their school environment.
 Also I have experience of working with children with ADHD & Dyslexia (self-doubt, self-esteem & anxiety can often go hand in hand).
-I am Dyslexic myself and I now realise it isn't a negative, I have my very own 'Super Power!'
+I am Dyslexic & ADHD myself and I now realise it isn't a negative, I have my very own 'Super Power!'
 I offer a safe, confidential place to talk about issues that may be confusing, painful or uncomfortable.
 These experiences may exist within their own home, community, workplace or further higher education institution.
 Ultimately they will be negatively impacting upon the young adult and their relationships.

 Short-term counselling for adults can be ideal for providing practical help with issues such as improving confidence, or managing stress or anxiety.
-It can also provide support and be a crucial ‘processing’ space when facing major life-changes such as redundancy, retirement, divorce, or bereavement.
+It can also provide support and be a crucial ‘processing’ space when facing major life-changes such as menopause, redundancy, retirement, divorce, or bereavement.
 Short-term counselling helps re-acquaint you with your strengths and top-up your coping strategies, so you can take charge of your own life again.

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).